HomeOnMars/projektoOmnijo/OmniCentro/Politikoj.md

 *Generally yes*.
 People can say whatever they want without repercussions.
-Just don’t expect the system to amplify their voice if they say something unfavorable or nazi-like.
+Just don’t expect the system to amplify their voices if they say something unfavorable or nazi-like.

 #### Right to vote